 Neal died shortly after Carolyn finally rid herself of him.
 He'd lost his most important personal mooring.
 In awhile, the love-play in our letters had me concluding it's unlikely Jack would have had the inner strength to pursue and complete ON THE ROAD without his own affair with this lady, who was now in her eighties and mashing me with divine expressions of cuddle-love.
 She made me want to write.
 How did this beat-stuff happen and spread as it has?
 We'd better start from the beginning: Carolyn Cassady-nee-Robinson's own self-written story.
 The world needs to know.

 By Jove, I'd talked her into it.
-Carolyn began writing her autobiography to me -- her life apart from Jack and Neal and who-all created the Beats myth and later the Hippies myth and even the Slackers myth if by proxy.
-Let's have at it, then, and this time without the Loretta Young dress.
-Let's have the story of the truly naked lady beneath it.
+Carolyn began writing her autobiography to me -- her life apart from Jack and Neal and who-all created the Beats myth and later the Hippies myth and even the Slackers myth.
+Let's have at it, then, and this time let's have the story of the truly naked lady beneath the Loretta Young dress.

 OFF THE ROAD wasn't Carolyn's autobiography.
 It comprises a report she made of life with Neal and Jack and sometimes Ginsberg, trying to anchor things down and raise children like a normal, decent middle class mom.
 It was the fifties; reading it and its flowing, crinoline style, I imagined her writing it in the kinds of dresses Loretta Young swirled onto the stage wearing in her fifties television show.